ArchipelagoMW/Archipelago/docs/style.md

 * We almost follow [Google's styleguide](https://google.github.io/styleguide/docguide/style.html).
   Read below for differences.
 * For existing documents, try to follow its style or ask to completely reformat it.
-* 120 characters per line
+* 120 characters per line.
-* One space between bullet/number and text
+* One space between bullet/number and text.
-* No lazy numbering
+* No lazy numbering.